-The word rainforest means an area of the world covered with lush vegetation that receives between over 100 inches of rain each year.
-Tropical rainforests have a warm climate, high humidity, significant rainfall, and a variety of animal and plant life.
+The term, rainforest, is used specifically to describe areas of the world that are covered with lush vegetation, teaming with life and receiving between 80 and 100+ inches of rain each year.
+Tropical rainforests have a warm climate, high humidity, significant rainfall and a variety of animal and plant life.
 One well-known tropical rainforest area is the Amazon River Basin.
-The Amazon River flows through one of the largest rainforests on Earth.
-On either side of the river, the forest temperature averages 80 degrees, with almost 160 inches of rain each year.
+The Amazon River flows for hundreds of miles through one of the largest rainforests on Earth.
+On either side of the river, the forest temperature is averages 80 degrees year-round, with almost 160 inches of rain each year.
 The Amazon River provides a life-sustaining freshwater environment for countless fish, amphibians, reptiles, insects, and mammals.
-In addition, the plants in the region produce oxygen for the planet along with creating a vital ecosystem for living organisms.
+In addition, the plants in the region produce oxygen for the planet along with fostering a vital ecosystem for living organisms.

-Life in the tropical rainforest can be a challenge due to a large number of living creatures that constantly search for food and shelter.
-Varied species must adapt to life in the rainforest to survive.
-Over time, animals and plants have modified their behavioral patterns to survive in this unique ecosystem.
+Life in the tropical rainforest can be a challenge due to the abundance of living creatures and the constant search for food and shelter.
+Various species must adapt to life in the rainforest to survive.
+Over time, animals and plants have modified their behavioral patterns to flourish in this diverse and unique ecosystem.
 For example, the Jackson's chameleon uses its color, which can change rapidly, to blend in with its surroundings for protection.
 This cold-blooded reptile prefers to live in the branches of trees and plants.
 Once its body is warmed by the sunlight, the chameleon begins its daily search for food.
 The opposable toes on each foot offer the chameleon tremendous gripping power as it creeps along the branches.

 The Jackson's chameleon is easily recognized by its three-horned head, which resembles a prehistoric creature.
-While this reptile moves slowly among the branches, its lightening-quick tongue makes it a good predator.
-The chameleon has 360-degree vision, meaning that it can see in every direction at once, which makes it easy to spot insects to eat.
-Survival for the Jackson's chameleon is dependent upon its ability to begin an independent life for itself once it is born.
-Jackson's chameleons give birth to live offspring, who begin the hunt for food shortly after birth.
-Parents do not stay around to help care for their young.
+While this reptile moves slowly among the branches, its lightening-quick tongue makes it an efficient predator.
+The chameleon has 360-degree vision, which allows it to se in every direction at once and easily spot its prey.
+Survival for the Jackson's chameleon is dependant upon its ability to begin an independent life for itself once it is born.
+Jackson's chameleons are viviparous, which means they give birth to live offspring.
+These young chameleons begin the hunt for food shortly after birth and the parents do not care for their young.
 Less than two inches at birth, these chameleons can grow to between 10-15 inches long as adults.
 Whether young or adult, chameleons have adapted to life in the rainforest through their use of camouflage and efficient hunting.

 The density of trees and plants in a rainforest offers housing for numerous species.
-Of the various living creatures in the rainforest, reptiles and amphibians have adapted to life in the trees and in the dense plant carpet of the forest floor.
-Rainforest trees include three distinct layers: the understory layer, the canopy layer and the emergent layer.
+Of the various living creatures in the rainforest, reptiles and amphibians have adapted to life in the trees and in the dense litter of the forest floor.
+Rainforest trees include three distinct layers: the understory layer, the canopy layer, and the emergent layer.
 Each layer is determined by the height of the plant life.
 The understory layer is closest to the forest floor and receives only about 2-15% of the sunlight.
 The green tree python is one reptile that moves about the trees and the forest floor.
 With a fairly slim body, the green python can grow to six feet in length and weigh almost five pounds as an adult.
 Pythons can be recognized by their large head and angular snout.
-As his name suggests, the green tree python lives mainly in the branches, but he can sometimes be seen on the forest floor.
-The green python enjoys looping a coil of its body around a branch and resting its head in the middle of the coils.
+This python lives mainly in the branches, but can sometimes be seen on the forest floor.
+The green python enjoys looping a coil around a branch and resting its head in the middle of the coils.